Skip to content

 • Do you want to spend less time creating content or just have it seen by as many eyes as possible?

-Your goals will be different depending on which channel your content is published on.
+Your goals will differ depending on which distribution channel you publish your content on.

 2. Research your channels

-Speaking of different channels, the next step is to decide on where you want your content to go, and that means diving into research.
+Speaking of channels, the next step is to decide where you want your content to go.
+That means conducting research.

-“Do your research before you actually start repurposing content because then when it comes time to share, you'll have a better idea of what language you need to use, the length of what you should be writing, how you should break it up, the style and humour needed for each channel.”
+Always start researching before you repurpose content.
+Then, when it comes time to share, you’ll have a better idea of the language you need to use, the ideal length of your content format, and the style or humour needed for each channel.

-To start, create a list of channels where your total addressable market spends most of their time.
+To start, create a list of social media platforms where your total addressable market spends most of its time.

 Ask yourself:

-• What format should your content take on each specific channel?
+• What format should your content take on each channel?

 • What sort of tone should this content have?

-“Each channel will be different.
-For instance, you'll have to speak differently on LinkedIn than you would on Facebook or Twitter.”
+Remember, each channel will be different.
+For instance, you’ll have to write differently on LinkedIn than you would on Facebook or X (formerly Twitter!).

 • Are certain hashtags more popular than others?
 If so, why?